 The more I continued to deny my shopping urges the more and more I felt a sense of freedom.
 I was free to think clearly about what I needed and what I didn’t.
 I was also free to see that there were more essential things I needed to spend my money on.
 The non-essential things were hindering me from doing that.

 #2 Insecurities are a Huge Motivator

 When I walked into a store, many images flashed through my mind of what society influenced me to buy.
 I realized then that my insecurities were a huge motivator in my spending.
+Collecting this insight was really helpful.
 The need to belong motivates us to spend money on things that culture, and society tell us is important.
 I had more than enough items of clothing, but I always felt the need to obtain more because of changing trends.

 #3 Frugality is Counter-Cultural

 I learned quickly that frugality was very counter-cultural.
 Not only was I having to face a self-imposed struggle with urges and temptation, but I also faced temptation from others.
 I found that support from others was hard to come by.
 I felt guilty many times because of the reactions I received for not wanting to spend my money.
 Many people felt obligated to encourage me to spend, became offended, or acted like they felt sorry for me.
-This included Christians.
+What an insight into this shopping matter.
+Surprisingly, this included Christians.
 Even within Christianity saving and being conscientious about what we spend on is counter-cultural.
 We are very influenced by society and conform to it more than we think we do.

 #4 Money is a Resource

 I was very aware during my fast that God cares about what I spend my money on.
 In the New Testament Jesus brings attention to money all of the time.
 Money is such a common thing that we pay little attention to what we do with it.
 In itself, it is not a bad thing, but it is made clear that we need to be conscious of how we use it.